veracode/Veracode-Community-Projects/README.md

 - [Veracode Gitlab SCA results report and issue generation](https://gitlab.com/julz0815/scaresultsreport) ([julz0815](https://gitlab.com/julz0815/)) - Rewrites Veracode's Agent Based SCA json results in Gitlab readable report format in (orde)r to display results as dependency scanning on the pipeline run

 - [Veracode Gitlab static results report and issue generation](https://gitlab.com/julz0815/veracodesastresultsimport) ([julz0815](https://gitlab.com/julz0815/)) - A little Java Script will download json results from a Veracode policy or sandbox scan into Gitlab readable report format in order display results as SAST results on the pipeline run and create Gitlab issues on the findings

-- [veracode-to-csv](https://github.com/ctcampbell/veracode-to-csv) ([Ctcampbell](https://github.com/ctcampbell)) - This script outputs one CSV file per scan per application profile visible in a Veracode platform account.
-The output can be imported into  Splunk for further analysis.

 - [VCCLI](https://github.com/michaelhorty/VCCLI) ([Michaelhorty](https://github.com/michaelhorty)) - Veracode AST and Security Labs utility in .NET Core.